 We can run automation for repeated stuff (regression testing) and can automate the project where the required changes are small.

-Gurzu is a software development company in Nepal - passionate about building software that solve real world problems.
-Have a tech idea you want to turn into reality?
-Book a free consulting call!
+Gurzu is a software development company in Nepal - passionate abut building software that solve real world problems.
+Need a team of expert testers who can bring your product to the next level?
+Or need help with automating your software tests?
+We can help you.
+Book a free consulting call with us today!